cncf/tag-security/community/assessments/projects/openyurt/self-assessment.md

 ### Edge Autonomy

 1. Users utilize Yurtadm to join a node to an existing cluster, initiating a CSR request using a bootstrap token.
-2. Yurt Manager validates and subsequently approves the CSR.
+2. YurtManager validates and subsequently approves the CSR.
 3. The Yurthub acquires the certificate from the CSR, successfully joining the cluster.
 4. Yurthub functions as a proxy for system components on the node, facilitating communication with the apiserver while caching responses locally.
 5. Upon cloud-edge network disconnection, Yurthub utilizes its local cache to serve as a server, responding to requests from kubelet and other system components.